7th & 8th grades

 Elements & Principles of Art 2 - 8th Grade

 Students will continue to grow as artists studying art, media, and artists from various time periods.
 The student will focus on art and beauty in history, awareness and appreciation of famous artworks, and growing in personal, creative expression.
 Experience in drawing, painting, various types of mixed media, printmaking, sculpture and more will be introduced or built upon and explored.
-This course is for 8th grade students preparing to enter high school.
-Students do not have to complete Art 1 in order to take this course as the material will build upon any experience and understanding of the Elements and Principles of Design, which will prepare them for more rigorous art studies in the upper grades.

 Physical Education - 5th-8th Grades